madjugglers/pattern-book/03_four_person_patterns.md

 Just remember, feed, 2 selves-in-pass-2-selves-out.
 In the diagram above, A is the first feeder.
-In 8 passes, the clover has completed a cycle where every juggler has moved from their leaf to the next leaf. *how many beats for a full cycle?*
+In 8 passes, the clover has completed a cycle where every juggler has moved from their leaf to the next leaf.
+A full cycle is 24 right-hand beats (3 leaves times 8 beats per leaf).

 ![](./media/image10.jpeg)